sf-wdi-26/modules/w03/d03/m1-bubble-sort/readme.md

 ## Why bubble sort?

-We'll look at a few different sorting algorithms, but we're starting with bubble sort because:
+We'll look at a few different sorting algorithms, here's why to use bubble sort:

  - it's simple (but slower than some more complex algorithms)
  - it performs great on already sorted data!